Do I have hard soil?

 Many homeowners often core aerate their lawns with a machine every year.
 While this is a good practice, the results are fleeting.
 For long-term results, add more humate-rich, gypsum-based amendments to the soil.
 The former will foster earthworm populations to support natural, biological aeration of the soil; while the latter assists in natural, chemical aeration of the soil.

-Mag-I-Cal Plus, a natural, humate-rich, three-in-one “soil food”, loosens hard soil, stimulates soil microbes, and adjusts soil pH.
-It should be used every season to regularly keep your soil biologically and chemically balanced.
+Mag-I-Cal Plus is a natural, humate-rich, three-in-one “soil food” that loosens hard soil, stimulates soil microbes, and adjusts soil pH.
+It should be used every season to keep your soil biology and chemistry regularly balanced.
 Mag-I-Cal Plus can be applied to lawns at any time of the year.
 It can be used as a lone application or before/after the use of any lawn fertilizer (apply before using a Weed & Feed) to insure the maximum greening and health of your lawn.